joakim/calendar/README.md

 1. Calendar reform led by the Persian mathematician, astronomer, philosopher, and poet [Omar Khayyâm](https://en.wikipedia.org/wiki/Omar_Khayyam)
 2. Both calendars had 5 "stolen days", possibly a reference to [the Egyptian myth of Nut and Ra](https://en.wikipedia.org/wiki/Nut_(goddess)#Myth_of_Nut_and_Ra)
-3. Instead of Tehran, this calendar's reference point effectively becomes 0°N 0°E, popularly known as [Null Island](https://en.wikipedia.org/wiki/Null_Island)
+3. Instead of Tehran, this calendar's point of reference effectively becomes [0°N 0°E](https://en.wikipedia.org/wiki/Null_Island) at sea level
 4. Either the exact local instant, or local midnight as calculated from new year at the prime meridian
 5. A [widespread misunderstanding][19] that must be avoided when implementing this calendar